'Cement volume growth likely to hit decadal high'

-New Delhi, March 11 (IANS) Cement makers' volume growth is set to hit a decadal high of 13 per cent next fiscal, Crisil Ratings said on Thursday.
+New Delhi: Cement makers' volume growth is set to hit a decadal high of 13 per cent next fiscal, Crisil Ratings said on Thursday.

 Accordingly, the growth trend will be backed by expected revival in demand from the infrastructure and urban housing sectors, and a generous low-base effect.